 |Furniture||1 Sofa beds, Single beds (3), Double beds (1), Cots (1), Dining seats for 7, Lounge seats for 6|

 |Outdoors||Private garden, Shared garden, BBQ, Bicycles available|

 The rental charge includes full access to a wonderful ancient arched cellar, where there are benches and a table - ideal for cooling off in the summer.

-The kitchen is fully equipped with sufficient glassware, crockery and cutlery for you to make everything from a boiled egg to a full dinner.
+The kitchen is fully equipped with sufficient glassware, crockery, cutlery, pots and pans for you to make everything from a boiled egg to a full dinner.
 There are saucepans, an espresso coffee machine, a percolator, juice maker, casserole dishes, baking tins, a hand-held mixer and dry-frier.
 The gas oven has an illuminated extractor hood.

 The book-swap shelves offer something of interest to children and adults, the range including contemporary novels, and classics of English and Hungarian literature.
 Guests are welcome to leave books in the cottage and take others away.
 There is a collection of local tourist information leaflets updated regularly.

 The collection of CDs and videos is not vast and a bit dated, but may provide some laughs and keep you occupied if you decide to lounge in one morning.
 Subject to the vagaries of reception, the TV offers variously Hungarian national channels, Duna regional and Baja local channels.
 Wi-fi access available.

 |Further details outdoors|